As our world

 3. Focus on Tolerance in the Classroom

 The classroom can be a great opportunity for extending the hand of friendship to those of other cultures.
 Talk to you child about inviting everyone to join in activities, and communicate the importance of fighting against bullying.
 Building on these lessons early could make a huge difference in the lives of other children who are at risk of being ostracized.
-These lessons could even shape your child later in life, such as by inspiring them to participate in student exchange programs or earn a master’s in international affairs.
+These lessons could even shape your child later in life, such as by inspiring them to participate in student exchange programs.

 3. Practice What You Preach